KristoferLintonReid/starter-hugo-research-group/content/home/welcome.md

 <br>

-We develop cutting-edge AI tools, with the goal of improving ovarain cancer diagnositics
+We develop cutting-edge AI tools, with the goal of improving ovarian cancer diagnositics